strawlab/flydra/flydra-sphinx-docs/orientation_ekf_fitter.rst

 ``kalman_observations`` table.
 (The directional component of these Pluecker coordinates should be ignored, as it is meaningless.)

+See :ref:`smoothing orientations <orientation_smoothing>` for a
+description of the step that chooses orientations (and thus removes the 180 degree ambiguity in the body orientation estimates).

-The following sections detail the algorithm used for this conversion.
+The following sections detail the algorithm used for the finding of the hz_line data.

 Process model
 -------------